Posts

 Image

 Saw this: Thanks Supremes for waiting a year - I've only had to discontinue some products and jack up the prices on others.
 And no way to claim on lost opportunities.
-I'm just saying: we are already in the dystopia portrayed in fiction - endless novelty coupled with authoritarianism - a mishmash of 1984 and Brave New World - sorta: Cowardly 2026 And then there was this: 10 percent Federal sales tax, this is another way of telling me to shut down the kit business.
+I'm just saying: we are already in the dystopia portrayed in fiction - endless novelty coupled with authoritarianism - a mishmash of 1984 and Brave New World - sorta: Cowardly 2026 And then there was this: 10 percent Federal sales tax, this is another way of telling me to shut down the kit business. update 2026-02-22: make that a 15% import tax for 150 days - will it be 10,000% tomorrow ?
 Best Regards, Chuck, WB9KZY http://wb9kzy.com/ham.htm

 Uneasy about Easyshare